bogdan/blog/_posts/2012-07-30-postgresql-full-text-search-solr.markdown

 end
 {% endhighlight %}

-Sunspot gives a nice DSL.
+Sunspot gives a nice DSL that overlaps with SQL in many things (e.g. [comparation operators](https://github.com/sunspot/sunspot/wiki/Scoping-by-attribute-fields)), while postgres lets use SQL - language you should know already.

 There is also easy to spot that Solr and Sunspot tool chain brings more features to you out of the box.
 But this is where Solr advantages ends.